+Let's turn from statistics to probability.
 Probability involves putting a number on the chance of an event taking place.
-The custom is that probability numbers must be on a scale from zero to one, with zero meaning the event definitely will not occur and with one meaning it definitely will.
+The custom is that probability numbers must be on a scale from zero to one, with zero meaning the event definitely won't occur and one meaning it definitely will.
 Most probabilities we are interested in fall somewhere between these two extremes.

 Consider a game involving dice.
 When we roll a fair die, there are six possible outcomes, all equally likely.
 Suppose we are interested in the probability of getting a 5.
-That means that exactly one of the six possible outcomes is a success, giving a probability of 1/6.
+That means that exactly one of the six possible outcomes is classed as a success, giving a probability of 1/6.
 The fundamental principle here is straightforward.
 The probability of a successful outcome is always the ratio: